YassineOurara/HTML_to_PDF/README.md

 2_Creating utils.py file

-    Now come inside your app , myapp and create a utils.py file.
+    Now in your app , "myapp" and create a utils.py file.
     Inside this file we will implement render_to_pdf function.

 3_Creating a Template